Increasing Green Cover Is The Only Way To Make Rivers Flow In Tropical Lands

 These are not changes we can fix easily.
 If we rip these systems apart, Nature will make us pay the price.

 Cauvery has 21 tributaries — all of them have to flow all year round for Cauvery to flow again as a perennial river.
-And the only way to make them flow is to bring back the trees along the river banks.
+And the only way to make them flow is to bring back the trees.

 Dr. Mohit Gera, IFS, is the Director of the Institute of Forest Genetics & Tree Breeding.
 He was a Senior Fellow/Director at The Energy and Resources Institute (TERI) and was also a Member Secretary of the J&K State Pollution Control Board.
 Dr. Gera is an IFS officer of the J&K cadre and has published several award winning research papers in his area of expertise.
 He can be contacted at firstname.lastname@example.org